General

 Pilots who have previously made a Pilot Medical Declaration

-If the printable self-declaration confirmation page does not include the pilot's name and/or unique reference number it is therefore not visibly associated with the pilot.
+If the printable self-declaration confirmation page does not include your name and/or unique reference number it is not visibly associated with you.

 While there is no legal obligation to carry the medical self-declaration page, we understand that some pilots wish to keep this with their licence for the purposes of evidencing their credentials.
 In addition, we do appreciate some pilot training organisations providing self-hire perform a basic check of the pilot's credentials as part of due diligence.